Hayreddin Pasha: Personal and family life

 At about the age of forty, circa 1862, Hayreddin married his first wife, Jeneina, who was the niece of the Bey (that is, the daughter of the Bey's sister, a Husaynid princess).
 The wedding was announced officially and celebrated with "great pomp".
 The father of Janina was the insider politician Mustapha Khaznadar, originally from Greece, who served for many years as Grand Vizier.
-Their marriage was blessed with three children.
+They had three children.
 Yet Janina and the son died in 1870; the two surviving daughters grew to adulthood and later married well.
 A year after Janina's death Hayreddin married two Turkish sisters who both gave birth to sons in 1872.
 Nonetheless, Hayreddin repudiated both in order to marry Kmar (or Qamar, Ar: "Moon").
-She bore him two sons and a daughter.
+They had two sons and a daughter.
 Kmar later moved with her husband to Istanbul and survived him by several years.
 "It seems probable that Khayr al-Din married the two sisters for the sole purpose of producing male progeny but wed Kmar, his fourth wife, out of love.
 In any case, his last marriage was monogamous."

 After his first wife's death, unmediated discord soon erupted between the son-in-law and the father-in-law.
 Mustafa Khaznadar, although the Grand Vizier and servant of the Bey, could be an avaricious dealer in extortion, and good at it as well, becoming quite wealthy; while Hayreddin was known to be a committed opponent of tyranny and corruption.

 In 1853 Hayreddin had a palace constructed in the suburb of La Manuba, east of Tunis.
 Here he initially lived with his first wife Janina.
 This seaside villa lies between the port of La Goulette and Carthage; near where now stands a modern rail station called "Khéreddine" (named after either Barbarossa or al-Tunisi).
 He apparently also had a "grand residence" in the madina of Tunis, in the quarter Place du Tribunal, and a third elsewhere.

 A contemporary European diplomat who "worked with him closely and on friendly terms" describes Hayreddin during the years when he served as the bey's chief minister: